Doing more for our community

 The YWCA Toronto’s Girls’ Centre in east Toronto is the only centre of its kind in Canada.

-This centre serves girls ages 9-18, of all ethnicities and belief systems, by providing a safe space, food, activities, and learning programs, 7 days a week.
+This centre serves girls ages 9-18, of all backgrounds, by providing a safe space, food, activities, and learning programs, 7 days a week.

-This year, we’ll be supporting the Girls’ Centre with your sponsorship dollars and by rallying professional women as mentors.
+We’ll be supporting the Girls’ Centre with your sponsorship and by rallying professional women as mentors.